thex3family/thex3family-website/public/content/unlock-your-potential/programs/live-your-best-life/index.md

 ## How Does It Work?

-We distribute this series through various social media channels by our co-creators:
+We distribute this highly impactful series through The Better Life Membership.
-- @ Level Up With Conrad

-Explore our comprehensive collection of vlogs all in one place here: [Live Your Best Life](/unlock-your-potential/programs?view=content&tags=live%20your%20best%20life).
+Explore our comprehensive collection of episodes all in one place here: [Live Your Best Life](https://shop.x3.family/supporters/videos/series/2240).